dividat/obus/README.md

 OBus installs the following packages:

-* `obus`: the core library, implementing the D-Bus protocol,
+* `obus`: the core library, implementing the D-Bus protocol
+* `obus.ppx`: syntax extensions to aid registering OBus exceptions
-* `obus.notification`: interface to the freedesktop Notification service,
+* `obus.notification`: interface to the freedesktop Notification service
+* `obus.network_manager`: interface to the freedesktop NetworkManager service
-* `obus.hal`: interface to the freedesktop Hal service,
+* `obus.hal`: interface to the freedesktop Hal service
-* `obus.upower`: interface to the freedesktop UPower service,
+* `obus.upower`: interface to the freedesktop UPower service
-* `obus.udisks`: interface to the freedesktop UDisks service,
+* `obus.udisks`: interface to the freedesktop UDisks service
-* `obus.policykit`: interface to the freedesktop PolicyKit service.
+* `obus.policykit`: interface to the freedesktop PolicyKit service

 Using the tools
 ---------------